 Is there a grocery store and other “necessity” stores nearby?
 Do I have the financial means to purchase what I need (and what I want too)?

-Do I have my mom and dad in my life for another day?
+Do I have my mom or dad in my life for another day?
 Do I get to spend time with my siblings?

-Do I have true friends that encourage me and make me laugh?
+Do I have true friends who encourage me and make me laugh?
 Could I also reach out to them when I am in need or in pain?

 Do I have a church family that I can worship with on a regular basis?